What Is Return on Ad Spend (ROAS)?

 For B2B demand gen, ROAS is harder to calculate than in e-commerce because the conversion path is longer.
 A LinkedIn ad clicked in January may not result in a closed deal until August.
 You need closed-loop attribution connecting ad clicks to CRM opportunities and revenue to calculate ROAS accurately.

 Target ROAS varies by business model.
 SaaS companies with high lifetime value can tolerate lower initial ROAS because the customer pays over years.
-A 2:1 ROAS on a customer with a 5-year LTV is actually quite profitable.
+A 2:1 ROAS on a customer with a 5-year LTV is profitable.
 Companies selling one-time products need higher immediate ROAS to be sustainable.

 Frequently Asked Questions